lukas-toenne/geodoodle/readme.md

 This addon provides an operator for computing geodesic distances on general meshes (ngons and triangular).

-Geodesic distance describes a shortest path from any point on the surface to some boundary, e.g. a selected vertex.
+Geodesic distance describes a shortest path from any point on the surface to some source, e.g. a selected vertex.
 It can differ from simple Euclidian distance significantly.

 |||
 |---|---|